muradwahid/register-form/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Description of the Register Form
+Register Form Block Plugin is the ultimate solution for creating beautiful and functional user registration forms in WordPress.

 == Description ==

-- Register Form Block Plugin is the ultimate solution for creating beautiful and functional user registration forms in WordPress.
+Register Form Block Plugin is the ultimate solution for creating beautiful and functional user registration forms in WordPress.
 With its block-based interface, customizable features, and robust security measures, you can easily enhance the user registration experience on your website.

 **[Demos](https://bblockswp.com/demo/register-form)**